pcomans/proactive-agents/README.md

 # Proactive Agents

+A Python project demonstrating AI agents that can autonomously decide to subscribe to data streams to fulfill their respective missions.

-A Python project demonstrating asynchronous agent-based communication using RabbitMQ and OpenAI.
-This project implements a message-based system where specialized agents can subscribe to topics and process messages asynchronously.
+This project implements a message-based system where specialized agents can subscribe to topics and process messages asynchronously using RabbitMQ and OpenAI.

 ## Features